Expand-sys/ansibleteleportsetup/README.md

 Change options in `vars/default.yml`

-Edit `inventory` to have the ip address of the server you want to install on.
+Edit `inventory` to have the ip address of the server and clients you want to install on.

 Run below command
 `ansible-playbook -i inventory main.yml -k`